FuelLabs/sway-standards/standards/src10-native-bridge/README.md

 - This function SHALL send a message to the `gateway_contract` contract to release the bridged tokens to the `to_address` address on the canonical chain.
 - This function MUST ensure the `sha256(contract_id(), sub_id)` digest matches the asset's `AssetId` sent in the transaction.
-- This function SHALL burn all tokens sent in the transaction.
+- This function SHALL burn all coins sent in the transaction.

 ### - `fn claim_refund(to_address: b256, token_address: b256, token_id: b256, gateway_contract: b256)`